rodeoflagellum/rodeoflagellum.github.io/_drafts/2022-02-21-for-synthetic-biological-weapons.md

 image: /assets/images/benedict-meyer-zu-strohe-TpR4-ecdnKQ-unsplash-1.jpg
 ---

-_Here I discuss my forecasts for and thoughts on a question originating from Metaculus about whether or not synthetic biological weapons will infect 100 people by the year 2030._
+_My forecasts on a question originating from Metaculus about whether or not synthetic biological weapons will infect 100 people by the year 2030._

 This following question was created by [Metaculus](https://www.metaculus.com/questions/) user [SynthBioWpnsKill1GHum2050](https://www.metaculus.com/accounts/profile/109243/).